paleohayduke/TrafficSimProject/README.md

 BUGS

+When hit detection is turned on, deadlock can occur at stops.
+Currently using a bandaid to deal alleviate symptoms.
+Investigate and fix root cause!!!

+COMPLETED TASKS

-Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
+COMPLETED 10/1/2018 BUG: Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
 Need to flip vertically.

-COMPLETED TASKS

 COMPLETED 10/1/2018: zoom broken since redesigning renderer